TI-Toolkit/tokens-wiki/tokens/For(.md

 *   Easily add the possibility of levels to many games.
 *   Any number of other things…

-An advanced note: each time the program enters a `For(` loop, the calculator uses 43 bytes of memory to keep track of this.
-This memory is given back to you as soon as the program reaches `End`.
-This isn't really a problem unless you're low on RAM, or have a lot of nested `For(` statements.
-However, if you use [Goto](/goto) to jump out of a `For(` loop, you lose those bytes for as long as the program is running—and if you keep doing this, you might easily run out of memory, resulting in [ERR:MEMORY](/errors#memory).
+An advanced note: each time the program enters a <tt>For(</tt> loop, the calculator uses 43 bytes of memory to keep track of this.
+This memory is given back to you as soon as the program reaches <tt>End</tt>.
+This isn't really a problem unless you're low on RAM, or have a lot of nested <tt>For(</tt> statements.
+However, if you use <tt><a href="/goto">Goto</a></tt> to jump out of a <tt>For(</tt> loop, you lose those bytes for as long as the program is running—and if you keep doing this, you might easily run out of memory, resulting in [ERR:MEMORY](/errors#memory).

 ## Advanced Uses

-Sometimes you want to exit out of a `For(` loop when it hasn't finished.
-You can do this by storing the _end_ value to the variable you used in the `For(` loop.
+Sometimes you want to exit out of a <tt>For(</tt> loop when it hasn't finished.
+You can do this by storing the _end_ value to the variable you used in the <tt>For(</tt> loop.
 For example:

 ```ti-basic
 :For(A,1,100)